Subject Leader: Ms Khan

 “The only thing new in the world is the history you don’t know.”

 – Harry S Truman

-At Cheetwood Primary, we deliver history as a discrete subject, celebrating the breadth and depth of its canon with curiosity and awe.
-History is taught in half termly blocks throughout the year alternating with Geography, so that children achieve depth in their learning.
-Children are taught History in key stages: KS1, LKS2 and UKS2.
+At Cheetwood Primary School, we deliver History as a discrete subject, celebrating the breadth and depth of its canon with curiosity and awe.
+History is taught in half-termly blocks throughout the year alternating with Geography, so that children achieve depth in their learning.
+Children are taught History in Key Stages: KS1, LKS2 and UKS2.